Far-left politics: Anarchism

 Anarchism is a far-left ideology that rejects all forms of authority, social hierarchy, or socially imposed control over the people.
 This manifests as a total rejection of the state in any form.
-It is a revolutionary ideology that seeks to overthrow capitalism at once instead of dismantling it over time.
+Some describe it as a revolutionary ideology that seeks to overthrow capitalism at once instead of dismantling it over time.
 Some anarchists like Mikhail Bakunin and Peter Kropotkin advocate a society based on social relations and interdependence.
 Individualist anarchism, influenced by Max Stirner and Pierre-Joseph Proudhon, emphasizes the individual and their will over external determinants such as groups, society, traditions, and ideological systems.
 Green anarchism is an ideology within anarchism, and some of its contemporary adherents argue that climate change will become apocalyptic.
 Anarcho-primitivism holds that civilisation is responsible for environmental damage and must be dismantled.
 Insurrectionary anarchism involves the use of individual cells or affinity groups to carry out guerrilla attacks against people and places associated with political or economic power.
 Opponents of civilisation may support accelerationism, which endorses acts that will increase chaos and instability within society to bring about its downfall more quickly.

 At the end of the nineteenth century, a minority of anarchists adopted tactics of revolutionary political violence, known as propaganda of the deed.
 The belief was that acts of violence would make the public more aware of grievances against the established political system, demonstrate that the state is vulnerable, provoke the state into responding to expose hypocrisy, and encourage others to carry out their own acts of violence.
 Even though many anarchists distanced themselves from these terrorist acts, infamy came upon the movement and attempts were made to prevent anarchists immigrating to the US, including the Immigration Act of 1903, also called the Anarchist Exclusion Act.
 By the turn of the 20th century, the terrorist movement had died down, giving way to anarchist communism and syndicalism, while anarchism had spread all over the world.
-By the turn of the 20th century, the terrorist movement had died down, giving way to anarchist communism and syndicalism, while anarchism had spread all over the world.